fortran-lang/fortran-lang.org/_posts/2021-01-01-Fortran-Newsletter-January-2021.md

 layout: post
 title: "Fortran newsletter: January 2021"
 category: newsletter
-author: Milan Curcic, Jérémie Vandenplas, Laurence Kedward, Gary Klimowicz, Ondřej Čertík, Sebastian Ehlert
+author: Jérémie Vandenplas, Sebastian Ehlert, Laurence Kedward, Milan Curcic, Gary Klimowicz, Ondřej Čertík
 ---

+Happy New Year!
 Welcome to the January 2021 edition of the monthly Fortran newsletter.
 The newsletter comes out at the beginning of every month and details Fortran news from the previous month.